k2view-academy/K2View-Academy/articles/38_bi_integration/03_Metadata_Setup.md

 **How Do I Initiate Automatic Metadata Discovery?**

-1. Open the BI Admin.
-2. Right click the <data source name> under Sources and then click **Discover Object/Join Metadata** to initiate the automatic discovery:
+1. In the **BI Admin** right click the <Data Source Name> under **Sources** and then click **Discover Object/Join Metadata** to initiate the automatic discovery:

    ![image](images/bi_setup_2.PNG)

-3. When **Discover Object/Join Metadata** screen is open, the list of all Fabric tables is displayed.
+2. When **Discover Object/Join Metadata** screen is open, the list of all Fabric tables is displayed.
 It includes the Common area tables and all the tables of all Logical Units.
-4. Select the tables required for report creation, then click **Add Objects and Joins** to create objects and joins in Exago.
+3. Select the tables required for report creation, then click **Add Objects and Joins** to create objects and joins in Exago.

    ![image](images/bi_setup_3.PNG)

-5. When the objects and joins creation is done, the list of created / skipped objects and joins is displayed on the right side of the screen.
+4. When the objects and joins creation is done, the list of created / skipped objects and joins is displayed on the right side of the screen.

    ![image](images/bi_setup_4.PNG)